zhikangfan-jyd/toploansadviser/content/reviews/loan-depot.md

 <div class="title-box"><img src="/data/images/r-13.webp" /><h2 class="title">Reputation</h2></div>

 The general opinion of customers is that they are satisfied with the company's services.
 A census was carried out in which 85% percent of the customers rated the company to have a higher satisfaction score.
-Moreover, the company recorded less than one complaint against 100 customers registered with the Consumer Financial Protection Bureau
+Moreover, the company recorded less than one complaint against 100 customers registered with the Consumer Financial Protection Bureau.

 According to credit karma, Loan Depot has a positive response from the people in a 3.7 out of 5 stars.
 The following are some positive reviews about the company.